Big-Biodiversity-Collaborative/DesertBees/README.md

 [Insert more description later]

-These figures will help assess possible changes in distribution overlap to happen over the next 70 years, which can aid in planning conservation .
+These figures will help assess possible changes in distribution overlap to happen over as climate change ensues, which can aid in planning conservation efforts.

 ## 📚 Libraries